 You need a way of getting the fresh drinking water from the tap to your tent.

-Obviously the larger the carrier the less trips you make, but large carriers are heavier when full.
-You can get carriers with wheels, but are larger to transport.
+Obviously the larger the carrier the fewer trips you make, but large carriers are heavier when full.
+You can get carriers with wheels but are larger to transport.